Digital Advertising Business Growth

 Difference between SEO and PPC

-When discussing both SEO and PPC, it’s important to understand their key differences.
-Firstly, paid ads appear at the top of the page, above the organic listings, which are influenced by SEO.
+When asking either “how does PPC work” or “how does SEO work”, it’s important to understand their key differences.
+Firstly, paid ads or pay-per-click ads for PPC, appear at the top of the page, above the organic listings (which are influenced by SEO).
 Secondly, SEO gathers free traffic through optimising content.
-Whereas PPC is paid for, per click.
+Whereas PPC is paid for, per click, not per ad.

 In short, SEO is only concerned with organic traffic, while PPC is paid-for conversions, such as clicks and traffic.